A delicious brown sugar ham glaze can make all the difference from a boring dry ham!

 - Whisk together brown sugar, flour, mustard, spices, vinegar and honey until thoroughly combined.

 - Thin out as desired with water, keeping in mind that glaze will thicken while cooking.
+If you thin it out too much, you can pour it into a pot over medium to medium-high and reduce until it thickens, stirring often.

 I hope you enjoyed this Brown Sugar Ham Glaze Recipe – be sure to check out our other recipes!